1979 UK & Ireland Greyhound Racing Year: Competitions

-John Honeysett won a closely fought Trainers Championship at Crayford after defeating John Coleman by just two points.
+John Honeysett won a closely fought Trainers Championship at Crayford with 41 points, defeating John Coleman by just two points.
 Both had three winners on the night, Honeysett (Sandpiper Folly, Langford Dan, Triple Aspect), Coleman (Noble Brigg, Head Prefect, Our Rufus).

 Ireland

 The Bord na gCon announced a massive 60% hike in prize money.
 The grand re-opening of Galway was on 25 May, with the modernisation costing over £500,000.

 Principal UK races

 Totalisator returns

 The totalisator returns declared to the licensing authorities for the year 1979 are listed below.